Castles and dragons, dungeons and ice cream.

 The battlements and towers are very high.
 The view is quite impressive.
 However, castle'sdon't have lifts, so be prepared for many steps.

-They operate a one-way system, unlike many other castles, so you don’t have to climb up or down a stair case whilst others are going in the opposite direction.
+Unlike many other castles, they operate a one-way system, so you don't have to climb up or down a staircase whilst others are going in the opposite direction.

-It does get busy though, and you often queue your way up or down (which can be very tiring if carrying a little one!).
+It gets busy, though, and you often queue up or down (which can be very tiring if carrying a little one!).

-This is another additional entrance fee.
-We didn’t do this.
+When we visited, this was an additional entrance fee.
+We didn't do this.
 Children must be aged 10+.
-Entrance fee was over £7 per person.

 Things to watch out for